Kevinpgalligan/ka/README.md

 ka has basic support for variables: `blah=9^3; blah`.

 ### Constants
 `pi` and `e` are the only constants provided.
-Currently, they're treated like variables and can be overwritten.
+Currently, they're treated like variables and can be overwritten: `pi=3`, woops.

 ### Types
 ka is strongly typed, not statically typed.
-What this means is that when you pass a fractional number to a function that expects an integer, the type system will complain.
+This means that when you pass a fractional number to a function that expects an integer, the type system will complain.
 But you don't have to declare the type of anything in advance.

-The type system consists of (1) a hierarchy of numerical types, and (2) quantities.
+The type system consists of (1) a hierarchy of numerical types, (2) quantities, and (3) some other types like arrays and random variables that don't mix with the other types so much.

 The hierarchy of numerical types goes: Number > Real > Rational/Fraction > Integral/Integer.
 'Real' numbers are represented as floating point numbers.
 If a fraction can be simplified to an integer, such as 2/2, then this will happen automatically.
 In the other direction, a type that is lower down the hierarchy, such as an integer, can be cast into a type that's further up the hierarchy in order to match a function signature.